DrBrad/Trynch/README.md

 Trynch is a motion / sound detection system that can run scripts in the case that the sensors are activated.
 A use case that you may want to use this for is in the case that you enjoy using your laptop at the coffee shop and have to go to the bathroom, you wont have to worry about anyone stealing your laptop.

+If you want to test this out for yourself download the JAR here: [Trynch.jar](https://github.com/DrBrad/Trynch/blob/main/out/artifacts/Trynch_jar/Trynch.jar?raw=true)

 Sensors
 -----
 - [x] Webcam sensors